Becoming a United Way of King County Grantee

 - Agency is an IRS certified 501(c)(3) nonprofit organization

-- Agency provides health or human services in King County, Washington
+- Agency provides health or human services in King County, Washington, USA

 - Agency does not engage in discrimination based on age, gender, race, sexual orientation, national origin, religion or presence of a disability in the delivery of services

-- Agency will comply with all United Way contractual obligations including: outcome and client demographic reporting, submission of annual audit or financial review, have an up-to-date listing with the 2-1-1 system and any other requirements that are identified
+- Agency will comply with all United Way contractual obligations including: outcome and client demographic reporting, submission of our grantee financial reporting requirements, have an up-to-date listing with the 2-1-1 system and any other requirements that are identified

 - Agency is willing to certify compliance with Patriot Act requirements